Gulf purple pitcherplant

 Growth habit: <1’ tall

-Many Florida native carnivorous plants can be purchased from online retailers.
-Always ensure that retailers are certified by their state agriculture department, who inspects and ensures proper origin of plants.
+Carnivorous plants have very specific habitat requirements and as such are not suited for use in urban native plant gardens.
+However, many Florida native carnivorous plants can be purchased from online retailers.
+Always be certain that retailers are certified by their state agriculture department, who inspect and ensure proper origin of plants.

-For more information on other Sarracenia species, see:
+For information on other Sarracenia species, see these resources: